Atlantic slave trade

-The colonial South Atlantic and Caribbean economies were particularly dependent on slave labour for the production of sugarcane and other commodities.
-This was viewed as crucial by those Western European states which were vying with one another to create overseas empires.
-The Portuguese, in the 16th century, were the first to transport slaves across the Atlantic.
-In 1526, they completed the first transatlantic slave voyage to Brazil.
-Other Europeans soon followed.
-Shipowners regarded the slaves as cargo to be transported to the Americas as quickly and cheaply as possible, there to be sold to work on coffee, tobacco, cocoa, sugar, and cotton plantations, gold and silver mines, rice fields, the construction industry, cutting timber for ships, as skilled labour, and as domestic servants.
-The first enslaved Africans sent to the English colonies were classified as indentured servants, with legal standing similar to that of contract-based workers coming from Britain and Ireland.
-By the middle of the 17th century, slavery had hardened as a racial caste, with African slaves and their future offspring being legally the property of their owners, as children born to slave mothers were also slaves (partus sequitur ventrem).
-As property, the people were considered merchandise or units of labour, and were sold at markets with other goods and services.
+The Americas had, after Australia, a much lower population density than other inhabited continents.
+Exploitation by the European conquerors of these lands needed a workforce, but the sparse indigenous population was shrinking due to European diseases.
+Demand for labour could not be met by Europeans, who were reluctant to emigrate at this early stage.
+The solution was the same used for the sugar plantations of Madeira and Canary Islands c.
+1450: slaves brought from Africa.
+Slaves were sold in the Americas to work on coffee, tobacco, cocoa, sugar, and cotton plantations, gold and silver mines, rice fields, the construction industry, cutting timber for ships, as skilled labour, and as domestic servants.
+The first enslaved Africans sent to the English colonies were classified as indentured servants, with legal standing similar to contract-based workers from Britain and Ireland.
+By the middle of the 17th century, slavery had hardened as a racial caste, with African slaves and their future offspring legally the property of their owners, as children born to slave mothers were also slaves (partus sequitur ventrem).
+As property, the people were considered merchandise or units of labour, and sold at markets with other goods and services, their prices determined by their health and expected productivity.